New England Baptist Hospital – More Than a Century of Legendary Service

 In 1996, in an effort to detect cardiac abnormalities in the professional, student and recreational athlete, the Hospital created the Thomas W. Nessa Center for Sports Cardiology.
 The Center complements our focus on sports medicine.

-In 2004, Dr. Benjamin Bierbaum stepped down after 30 years as Chair of the Department of Orthopedics, turning the reigns over to Dr. John C. Richmond.
+In 2004, Dr. Benjamin Bierbaum stepped down after 30 years as Chair of the Department of Orthopedics, turning the reigns over to Dr. John C. Richmond, who served as Chair until 2015.
+David Mattingly, MD currently serves as Clinical Chair of Orthopedics and Surgeon in Chief.

 The Baptist Rose